For over 15 years, Dr Linje Manyozo has taught, researched and practiced communication for development.

 - BA Hons in Media and Development, University of Natal, South Africa, 2002

 In 2012, Linje took a 4-year break from the university teaching in order to engage in development practice in Africa.
 During this period, he worked as a Communication for Development Specialist for UNICEF and the Global Fund and World Bank- supported National AIDS Commission.
 Linje’s programmatic portfolio encompassed the strategic design of communication interventions in HIV Prevention, violence against children and women, as well as girls’ education.
-Linje also founded and run a rights-based village development volunteer program that involved establishing and consolidating income generating initiatives with marginalized social groups, especially networks of young people living with HIV, LGBT groups, alliances of commercial sex workers, informal workers and unemployed urban youth.
+Linje also founded and run a rights-based village development volunteer program that involved establishing and consolidating income-generating initiatives with marginalized social groups.

 Dr Manyozo’s programmatic interventions are informed by his upbringing under extreme poverty on the tea and tobacco plantations where he grew up and worked as a child labourer.
 As such, his praxis revolves around the generation and honest utilization of subaltern voices in the formulation and implementation of effective and sustainable development policies.
 He is thus concerned with the democracy of communicative actions that govern the flow and contestation of power in social economies, and this includes how strategic communication is employed as a pathway for authentic representation and not deception.